Taccart/amaker-unleash-the-bricks-2025-lib-usage-demo/README.md

   * UTB Bot : all about your bot
   * UTB Radio : to adjust radio channel (only used at start)

+Code allows to **changes the radio group with logo long press** to get the same radio group as UTB controller at start..

 You will see in the code
-* changes the radio group` with **logo long press**
 * to declare you belong to a team
 * to register your callback code on `START`, `STOP`, or `DANGER`
 * to change bot status
 * to increase number of collected balls
 * to emit status

-Also, this demo code can simulate controller using button :
+Also, this **demo code can simulate controller using buttons** :

 | button | action |
 | ------ | ------ |
 | A      | call code for START |